 But one evening, over dinner with several girlfriends, she finally opened up and shared what she was going through.
 And she listened to what her friends had to say.…

-Two historians and one theologian among 81 fellows named from more than 1,100 applicants in the 2019 award cycle.
+Historians Katie Jarvis and Emily Remus were among 81 fellows named from more than 1,100 applicants in the 2019 award cycle.
+And Sarah McKibben, an associate professor of Irish language and literature, was one of 78 to receive a 2018 fellowship.
 ACLS awardees are selected for excellence in the humanities and humanistic social sciences, and the fellowships support six to 12 months of full-time research and writing.
-Notre Dame winners include Yury P. Avvakumov, associate professor of theology; Katie Jarvis, assistant professor of history; and Emily Remus, assistant professor of history.

 Congratulations to Brooke Littman and Lia Rocchino.

 2019 recipient of Philip L. Quinn Gender Studies Essay Award

 Brook Littman (Major: Film, Television, and Theatre, Supplementary Major: Pre-Health Studies)

 “Harold, They’re Lesbians”; A Semiotic and Queer Analysis of A Letter to Three Wives

 Written for Critical Approaches to Screen Cultures/Professor Pam Wojcik…